Shtufff/Public_config.json/README.md

 ## What one do I need?

 If you want to run a website that has server stats like player count and the likes, use the `A2S` File.

-If this is not something you want, use the regular `config.json`.
+If this is not something you want and you want to use mods, use `config.json`.

+If you want no mods or admins use `blank.json`.

-Note that when using the `A2SPublic_config.json` it must be renamed to `config.json` when adding it to your server, or else it wont work!
+Note that when using these files they must be renamed to `config.json` when adding it to your server, or else it wont work!

 If you have any questions please don't hesitate to reach out to me.